alexqfredrickson/notes/aws/aws.md

 ### Trusted Advisor

 Trusted Advisor offers recommendations related to cost optimization, performance, security, fault tolerance, service limits, and operational excellence.
 It's sort of like a best-practices guide.

+Trusted Advisor can emit events to EventBridge - for example, to call a Lambda function when an account reaches a particular type of service limit.

 ### Inspector